 (3) The minimum competency evaluation must be documented and maintained in the employee's file and must include:

-(A) a score of 100% on a written multiple choice test that consists of situational questions to include the criteria in paragraph (2)(A) - (E) of this subsection and an evaluation of the trainee's judgment and understanding of the essential skills, risks, and possible complications of a g-tube feeding or medication administration through a g-tube;
+(A) a score of 100 percent on a written multiple-choice test that consists of situational questions to include the criteria in paragraph (2)(A) - (E) of this subsection and an evaluation of the trainee's judgment and understanding of the essential skills, risks, and possible complications of a g-tube feeding or medication administration through a g-tube;

 (B) a skills checklist demonstrating that the trainee has successfully completed the necessary skills for a g-tube feeding and medication administration via g-tube, and if the trainee will become a qualified trainer, the skills checklist must also demonstrate the ability to teach another person to perform the task.
-The skills checklist must be completed by an RN, physician, or PA if the trainee will become a qualified trainer.
+The skills checklist must be completed by an RN, physician, or PA, if the trainee will become a qualified trainer.
 The skills checklist for a trainee who will not become a qualified trainer may be completed by an RN, physician, PA, or qualified trainer; and

 (C) documentation of an accurate demonstration of the g-tube feeding and medication administration performed by the trainee as required by paragraph (2)(F) of this subsection.
 If the trainee will become a qualified trainer, documentation of competency to teach this task must be maintained in the file of the qualified trainer.
 The person responsible for the training of the trainee must document the successful demonstration of the g-tube feeding and medication administration via g-tube by the trainee and the trainee's competency to perform this task in the trainee's file.